September 16th, 2023 | Duluth, Minnesota

 Pioneer Hall at the Duluth Entertainment Convention Center (DECC) | Duluth, MN

-If you would like your name printed on your bib you must be registered by August 15th.
+If you would like your name printed on your bib you must be registered by August 20th.
 Do not fold, wrinkle, or alter these numbers.
-The large bib should be pinned to your chest or abdomen area or right hip.
+The custom bib with chip should be pinned to your chest or abdomen area, and if you are a skater or rollerskier the second black and white bib should be pinned to your right hip.

 Lodging & Transportation Information